isomerpages/ogp/_about-us/eng/james.md

 functionId: eng
 jobTitle: Job Title
 curProducts:
-  - currentProducts
+  - Head of Software Engineering
 pastProducts:
-  - Head of Software Engineering
+  - pastProducts
-accomplishments: ""
+accomplishments: |
+  * Managed a team of 18 software engineers.
 quote: I love technology because of its ability to solve problems, and at OGP I get to work on problems that really matter.
 linkedinId: james